litescript/ls-torrent-tui/README.md

 This is a **client and management interface** for qBittorrent—it helps you monitor, control, and organize your existing torrents through a clean terminal UI.
 It does not provide or index any content.

+## What This Project Is *Not*

+- Not a torrent indexer
+- Not a scraper for any real sites
+- Not a tool for finding copyrighted material
+- Not a VPN/anonymity tool

+It is only a **local qBittorrent client + file organizer**.
+All providers are user-supplied.

 ## Features

 - **qBittorrent Management** — Monitor and control torrents via the qBittorrent Web API